daidodo/format-imports-vscode/README.md

 # Configuration

-JS/TS Import/Export Sorter reads configurations from the following sources (in precedence from high to low):
+The extension reads configurations from the following sources (in precedence from high to low):

 - [ESLint configuration](https://eslint.org/docs/user-guide/configuring) if installed.
 - `"importSorter"` section in `package.json`